Fabio3323-cmd/LoggerV2/PrivacyPolicy.md

 -   Any data needed for standard operation of Bots, such as Server permissions and members.
 This data is stored in the cache of the Bot, and will not be stored long-term.

-#### Collected via Authorization

-Associated Services allow you to sign into the Service using Discord Oauth2, which provides the Service with additional data.
-Not every Associated Service will request the same data, the data requested for each Service is outlined on the Oauth2 Authorization page.
-This data is stored short-term in Redis.

--   Basic Discord profile information, such as username and discriminator, Discord ID, and Avatar data
--   List of Servers your account is connected to
--   E-mail address
--   Discord account connections, such as Steam, Reddit, etc

 ### Why we collect data

 We collect data to facilitate functions of Services, and to provide us with analytical data about Bots’ usage and behavioral patterns.